talon-one/talon_one.js/docs/ManagementApi.md

 Get customer profile

-Return the details of the specified customer profile.  **Performance tip:** You can retrieve the same information via the Integration API, which can save you extra API requests.
-Consider these options: - Request the customer profile to be part of the response content using   [Update Customer Session](/integration-api/operation#updateCustomerSessionV2). - Send an empty update with the [Update Customer Profile](/integration-api/#operation/updateCustomerProfileV2) endpoint with &#x60;runRuleEngine&#x3D;false&#x60;.
+Return the details of the specified customer profile.  &lt;div class&#x3D;\&quot;redoc-section\&quot;&gt;   &lt;p class&#x3D;\&quot;title\&quot;&gt;Performance tips&lt;/p&gt;    You can retrieve the same information via the Integration API, which can save you extra API requests. consider these options:    - Request the customer profile to be part of the response content using     [Update Customer Session](https://docs.talon.one/integration-api#tag/Customer-sessions/operation/updateCustomerSessionV2).   - Send an empty update with the [Update Customer Profile](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/updateCustomerProfileV2) endpoint with &#x60;runRuleEngine&#x3D;false&#x60;. &lt;/div&gt;

 ### Example